The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Quality assessments of the catalog

-To compute the systematic scaling factor, we fit a linear relation to the data points by minimizing the orthogonal residuals.
-To avoid biases due to the sharp richness cut at $\lambda_{\rm DESY1}=20$, we make an additional orthogonal cut below the line defined by $\lambda_{\rm norm} < -1 / \alpha \cdot \lambda_{\rm DESY1} + 50$, where $\alpha=0.79$ is the best-fit slope.
-This procedure rejects 365 additional data points.
-We obtain the best-fit relation;
+To compute the systematic scaling factor, we fitted a linear relation to the data points by minimizing the orthogonal residuals.
+To avoid biases due to the sharp richness cut at $\lambda_{\rm DESY1}=20$, we made an additional orthogonal cut below the line defined by $\lambda_{\rm norm} < -1 / \alpha \cdot \lambda_{\rm DESY1} + 50$, where $\alpha=0.79$ is the best-fit slope.
+This procedure rejected 365 additional data points.
+We obtained the best-fit relation;

 The richnesses measured in this work are, on average, 21\% lower for identical DES year 1 clusters.
 A possible explanation is the different handling of galaxy outliers with respect to the red-sequence model in earlier versions of \redmapper.
-We do not correct for this effect.
+We did not correct for this effect.
+Moreover, the data points in Figure \ref{fig:richness_des_ero} were color-coded by the cluster redshift $z_\lambda$.
+We did not see any obvious dependency of the scaling factor on redshift.

-\subsection{BCG Selection}
+\subsection{BCG selection}

-Three common defining qualities of a BCG (being the brightest, most extended, and most central member) can conflict in up to 20\% of the cases, especially when shallow photometry is used \citep{vonderLinden2007,Kluge2020aa}.
-Moreover, merging or unrelaxed clusters can have significantly miscentered BCGs.
-We explore three options for selecting the BCG: \begin{enumerate} \item located at the X-ray center, \item located at the optical cluster center, \item being the brightest member. \end{enumerate}
+A BCG is, by definition, the brightest member galaxy.
+Ambiguity arises from using BCGs as proxies for the cluster center and the association with the intracluster light that surrounds BCGs.
+The three commonly used selection criteria (being the brightest, most extended, and most central member) resemble the historical definition of a cD galaxy \citep{Matthews1964,Morgan1965,Morgan1975,Albert1977}.
+These qualities can conflict in up to 20\% of the cases, especially when shallow photometry underestimates the faint light in the outskirts. \citep{vonderLinden2007,Kluge2020aa}.
+Moreover, merging or unrelaxed clusters can have a significantly miscentered BCG or two similarly bright BCGs \citep[in 7\% of the cases in the total sample from][]{Kluge2020aa}.
+Therefore, we explore three options for selecting the BCG: \begin{enumerate} \item located at the X-ray center, \item located at the optical cluster center, \item being the brightest member. \end{enumerate}